-The Level 5 practicum evaluation form uses clinical practice indicator statements that are organized under the Standards for Registered Nursing Practice in British Columbia.
+The Level 5 practicum evaluation form uses clinical practice indicator statements that are organized under the CRNBC Professional Standards.
 The indicators clarify the level and scope of nursing practice that is expected at this level in order to meet the course outcomes.
-The relationship between the RNABC standards and the course outcomes are also noted on the practicum evaluation form.
+The relationship between the professional standards and the course outcomes are also noted on the practicum evaluation form.